Firms To Watch: Court of protection

 IBB Law

-IBB Law has three Grade A fee earners – Jacqueline Almond, Russell Hallam and Elena Hall as well as a Grade B fee earner Michael Charalambous.
+IBB Law has three Grade A fee earners – Jacqueline Almond, Russell Hallam and Elena Hall, and a Grade B fee earner, Michael Charalambous.
 In addition, Hallam is a member of the Office of the Public Guardian’s panel of professional deputies.
-The team currently acts for approximately 100 clients.
-It has expertise in dealing with clients with acquired brain injuries, mental health issues, dementia, learning disabilities and alcohol/drug abuse.
+It currently acts for approximately 100 clients.
+The team helps clients with acquired brain injuries, mental health issues, dementia, learning disabilities, alcohol and drug abuse.

 Practice head(s):